The dynamical Schr\"odinger problem in abstract metric spaces: Examples

-for some $\Lambda, \lambda > 0$ (actually $\lambda\in\R$ is enough, but in \cite{BCGL20} the authors are interested in the ergodic behaviour of MFSP).
-While the upper bound is technical, the lower one is geometric and crucial.
+In order to see that our abstract metric results hold for this specific example, let us check separately the validity of Setting \ref{setting} and Assumption \ref{hyp1}. \begin{itemize} \item Setting \ref{setting} fully holds.
+As already said in Section \ref{subsec:RCD}, $\X := \mathcal P_2(\R^d)$ is a complete and separable metric space.
 The lower semicontinuity of $\V$ is easily seen to hold: the relative entropy has already been discussed, whereas the continuity of the convolution term follows from the fact that if $\mu_n \to \mu$ in $\mathcal P_2(\R^d)$, then $\mu_n \otimes \mu_n \to \mu \otimes \mu$ in $\mathcal P_2(\R^{2d})$, cf.\ \cite[Example 9.3.4]{AmbrosioGigliSavare08}.
 The fact that $\V$ is proper and the density of its domain are also clear.
 Moreover, the assumptions on $W$ guarantee that $\V$ is bounded from below on $W_2$-bounded sets.
 As concerns the existence of $\EVI_\lambda$-gradient flows starting from any $\mu \in \X$, this is ensured by \cite[Theorem 11.2.1]{AmbrosioGigliSavare08} in conjunction with \cite[Remark 9.2.5 and Proposition 9.3.5]{AmbrosioGigliSavare08}, granting the $\lambda$-convexity of $\V$ along \emph{generalized} geodesics (see \cite[Definitions 9.2.2 and 9.2.4]{AmbrosioGigliSavare08}).
-Therefore, Setting \ref{setting} holds.

-As regards Assumption \ref{hyp1}, for the topology $\sigma$ the natural candidate is once again the sequential topology induced by narrow convergence of probability measures.
-By the discussion in Section \ref{subsec:RCD}, $W_2$-bounded sets are relatively narrow compact and $W_2$ is sequentially narrow lower semicontinuous.
-The slope of $\V$ is explicitly given by

-cf.\ \cite[Section 1.4.2]{BCGL20}, and one can rely on \cite[Proposition 2.2]{GST09}, the fact that $\Delta W$ is continuous and bounded (as a consequence of the boundedness of $\nabla^2 W$) and the regularization properties of the convolution to show that $|\partial\V|$ is also sequentially narrowly lower semicontinuous.
-Hence Assumption \ref{hyp1} is fully satisfied and all the results of Sections \ref{sec:small_noise_convexity} and \ref{sec:derivative_cost} are applicable.
+\item Assumption \ref{hyp1} is fully satisfied as well.
+Indeed, by the discussion in Section \ref{subsec:RCD} we have the validity of Assumption \ref{hyp2}, so that it only remains to discuss the sequential lower semicontinuity of $|\partial\V|$ w.r.t.\ $W_p$, $1 \leq p < 2$.
+To this end, one can rely on the previous explicit expression for $|\partial\V|$, on \cite[Proposition 2.2]{GST09}, the fact that $\Delta W$ is continuous and bounded (as a consequence of the boundedness of $\nabla^2 W$) and the regularization properties of the convolution to show that $|\partial\V|$ is sequentially narrowly lower semicontinuous, so that a fortiori it is also sequentially $W_p$-lower semicontinuous. \end{itemize}